 All software developed by us, as well as other components, are provided under open source licenses to support the CubeSat community and to provide a template for amateur satellite builders.

-Then why not drop by one of our meetings.
-Our weekly meeting takes place every Wednesday at 4 pm and every Thursday at 3 pm on our Discord server in the voice channel cs_obc.
+Then come and visit us at one of our meetings.
+Our weekly meeting takes place on Discord.
 If you have any questions, please feel free to contact the team leader of the OnBoard-Computer-Team, Nicholas Wolf.